czimm79/MicroTracker.jl/docs/src/settingupuser.md

 │   ├── 5_8p4_28p68
 │   └── 5_13p5_61p35
 ├── linked_data/
+│   └── (B_mT=(2, Float64), FPS=(3, Float64), f_Hz=(1, Int64)) - (MPP = 0.605, SEARCH_RANGE_MICRONS = 1000, MEMORY = 0,
+│        STUBS_SECONDS = 0.5).csv
+└── notebook.jl
 ```

-- **original_video**: The raw microscopy video goes here, in the Image Sequence format (folders of `.tif` images).
+- `original_video` The raw microscopy video goes here, in the Image Sequence format (folders of `.tif` images).
 Many microscopes output automatically in this format, or [Fiji](https://imagej.net/software/fiji/) can be used to save almost any format into the Image Sequence format.
-- **particle_data**: This is where a `.csv` file for each video, with the same filename, will be located.
+- `particle_data` This is where a `.csv` file for each video, with the same filename, will be located.
 These csv files are the result of segmentation, which is explained thoroughly in the next page of the manual!
-- **linked_data**: This is the primary output of MicroTracker.
+- `linked_data` This is the primary output of MicroTracker.
 This is where `.csv` files are output that contains data for *every* microbot across *all* videos.
 This ensures that all analysis is carried out with the same parameters.
+- `notebook.jl` A [Pluto](https://github.com/fonsp/Pluto.jl) notebook containing a sample workflow and plots.
+An easy alternative to typing in the command prompt.